TooSalty0000/OverTurret/README.md

 ## Pre.1.4
 In this stage, I added the Assembler system.
 I created a resource folder where I can add all the recipes of turrets in the future.
 I used ScriptableObjects to make the recipes.

 Then, I let the players be able to assemble with 'F' key.
 When they press the 'F' key, the assembler goes through all recipes and look for a recipe that contains all items in the assembler.
 If there is a match, the product in instatiated.
 If there isn't, even though there isn't anything yet, I will add an animation that shows the recipe doesn't work.

+## Pre.1.5
+In this stage, I made the enemy AI.
+Currently I made it follow the player, but later, I am planning to add a center beacon for enemies to attack.

+I also made the turrets be able to attack the enemies.
+It has a look range and an attack range.
+This will be useful later when I make it so that it takes a long time for the turret head to rotate.

+Hopefully, I can make it so that the enemies can travel in different paths.
+If nothing works, I will probably make it so that there's a fixed path.